 Alternatives to Insurance in North Dakota

-North Dakota drivers can register a vehicle with an $85,000 secured bond rather than buying auto insurance.
+North Dakota drivers can register a vehicle with a $25,000 secured bond rather than buying auto insurance.
 A photocopy of the bond must be available to show any police officer who asks for proof of financial responsibility.

 What Happens If You Drive Without Car Insurance in North Dakota?